umkoin/umkoin/doc/build-osx.md

 Build Umkoin Core
 ------------------------

-1. Clone the Umkoin Core source code and cd into `umkoin`
+1. Clone the umkoin source code and cd into `umkoin`

         git clone https://github.com/umkoin/umkoin
         cd umkoin

-2. Build Umkoin Core:
+2. Build umkoin-core:

-    Configure and build the headless Umkoin Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless umkoin binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.